-2 Experimental Setup
+2 Experimental setup

-2.1 Java Virtual Machine
+2.1 Java virtual machine

-We use the Jikes Research Virtual Machine 2.3.2 (RVM) [4] on an AMD Athlon XP 1500+ at 1.3 GHz with a 256KB L2-cache, running Linux 2.6.
-Jikes RVM is a Java virtual machine written almost entirely in Java.
+We use the Jikes Research Virtual Machine 2.3.2 (RVM) [4] on an AMD Athlon XP 1500+ at 1.3 GHz with a 256KB L2-cache, 1GB of physical memory, running Linux 2.6.
+Jikes RVM is a Java virtual machine (VM) written almost entirely in Java.
 Jikes RVM uses a compilation-only scheme for translating Java bytecodes to native machine instructions.
-For our experiments we use the FastAdaptive profile: all methods are initially compiled using a baseline compiler, but sampling is used to determine which methods to recompile using an optimizing compiler.
+For our experiments we use the FastAdaptive profile: all methods are initially compiled using a baseline compiler, and sampling is used to determine which methods to recompile using an optimizing compiler.